penrose/arxiv-equations/analysis/README.md

 extraction (without complete data) was done in [test](../test), and hopefully here @vsoch can include all data.

-## Inventory of files
+## Step 1.
+Inventory of files

 The files were copied from the NAS in Josh Sunshine's office ultimately to the Sherlock cluster using sftp.
 An [inventory](inventory.tsv) is included here, which is a basic listing of the files.
-We generate this inventory with [generateInventory.py](generateInventory.py).
+We generate this inventory with [0.generateInventory.py](0.generateInventory.py).
 The inventory [arxiv-inventory-newonly.tsv](arxiv-inventory-newonly.tsv) is included here.

  > The new archive data (in the arxiv folder on the NAS) has 947,943 subfolders.